 Emer: I’ve been here 8 years.
 The bureaucracy drives me crazy at times.
 Getting paperwork and finding my feet with limited Italian was very challenging at first.
 Even recently, with a good level of fluency and an Italian partner by my side, getting paperwork for buying our house and for our wedding was complicated and sometimes confusing.

 Brandy: Last month I interviewed a Canadian expat who shared a similar sentiment, that the bureaucracy is one of the hardest parts of living in Italy.
-From my own experience I have to agree, but I’m curious too to hear what’s been the most rewarding part of living in Italy for you?
+From my own experience, I have to agree, but I’m curious too to hear what’s been the most rewarding part of living in Italy for you?

 The Pros of Living in Italy

 Emer: Where do I even start?
 I love that I live in such a beautiful place with mountains and lakes nearby.
-It is steeped in history with stunning medieval towns, art and architecture.
-I feel like I live on holidays!
+It is steeped in history with stunning medieval towns, art, and architecture.
+I feel like I live on holiday!
 Coming from a much rainier climate, I love the fact that I can cycle to work and often on nights out too.
 That’s something I couldn’t do very often in Ireland.
 I’m big into food so it’s great to be in a country with such good quality dishes and people who can talk about food for hours on end.

 Brandy: Now that Italy is doing better with COVID, what are some of the things you love to do in Bergamo?

-Emer: My absolute favourite thing to do in Bergamo is going for cycles, particularly on the cycle path along the river Serio.
+Emer: My absolute favorite thing to do in Bergamo is going for cycles, particularly on the cycle path along the river Serio.
 I also love walking around Bergamo’s medieval streets in Città Alta, the old part of the city.
 I’m looking forward to roasted chestnuts and mulled wine season in Autumn/Winter.